shlubz/Py-Giterlace/README.md

 git clone https://github.com/shlubz/Py-Giterlace.git

 ## How To Use
-An account on either GitHub or GitLab (depending on which is used) is required before interacting with a majority of APIs that are offered by GitHub and GitLab.
+An account on GitHub, GitLab or both is required before interacting with a majority of APIs that are offered from these hosting platforms.

-Currently, Py-Giterlace supports token and username/password based authentication on GitHub and GitLab only supported for token-based.
+Currently, Py-Giterlace supports token and username/password based authentication on GitHub and GitLab only supports token-based.

-## Pesonal Access Token Method
+## Pesonal Access Token
 Create a personal access token on either github or gitlab.
 Documentation can be found at the following links.

 [GitHub]: https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line